-It makes for a special and meaningful craft or gift and is perfect for spring time.
+It makes for a special and meaningful craft or gift and is perfect for spring or summer time.
 Children will love watching something they made, from recycled materials, turn into some new and beautiful.

-Within a few days our seed balls began to sprout.
+Within a few days our seed paper balls began to sprout.

 The ball shape is easy for children to create and looks great.
-If you are looking to extend the detail and look of your seed ball, we tried using cookie cutters.
+If you are looking to add extra detail to your seed ball, we tried using cookie cutters.

 Simply push some of you paper pulp into a cookie cutter so that when it dries it takes on the cookie cutter shape.
 We created star shaped seed balls and even a puzzle shaped seed ball.
 The possibilities are endless!